SemicolonManifest/CLD1-ConfigWebServer/README.md

 # Customers isolation
 Customer websites are isolated with the fact that we create homes with "others" rights to 0 and set umask of customers to 027 (see: client creation script).

-# script of creation of users
+# Script to create users

 [A script]() named `createClient.bash` is available on the repository to create clients.